Greenheart/greenheart.github.io/src/content/posts/firefox-bookmark-keywords.md

 tags: ['Firefox', 'Productivity']
 ---

-One of my favorite Firefox features is the ability to add bookmark keywords.
+One of my favourite Firefox features is the ability to add bookmark keywords.
 These allow near instantaneous navigation when visiting the most commonly used bookmarks.

 It's worth noting that this feature is missing in Chrome and other Chromium-based browsers such as Edge.